bhumi6633/EquityPulse/README.md

 # 💹 EquityPulse : Live Stock Tracker
 *Real-time market intelligence.
 Engineered for clarity.
 Inspired by the Street.*

-A sleek and efficient stock tracker, EquityPulse delivers real-time market data and interactive charts in a Bloomberg-inspired interface.
+EquityPulse is a streamlined stock tracker inspired by the Bloomberg Terminal, offering real-time data and interactive charts in a clean, responsive interface.

 ---